 Topics

-The topics addressed in this course result from a compromise between the importance of notions and the coherence of the course (but have a look at other AI courses).
-They all belong to the symbolic approach to Artificial Intelligence.
+The topics addressed in this course result from a compromise between the importance of notions and the coherence of the course (but have a look at other symbolic AI courses).♦

 Symbolic models are characterized by the use of structures.
 They rely on discrete time (e.g. a loop index in a sequential algorithm).
 Procedures are sensitive to structure.
 The simplest one consists in matching structures.